libssh2/libssh2/docs/libssh2_session_last_error.md

 an optimization, to avoid calling strlen.)

-*want_buf* - If set to a non-zero value, "ownership" of the errmsg buffer will be given to the calling scope.
-If necessary, the errmsg buffer will be duplicated.
+*want_buf* - If set to a non-zero value, "ownership" of the errmsg buffer is given to the calling scope.
+If necessary, the errmsg buffer is duplicated.

 Determine the most recent error condition and its cause.